toohau/toohau/README.md

 - 🌱 Cutivating many hours for skills because of 2 security;
   1. Cybersecurity
-  2. Living Security (Roof, Food, Bill, ETC)
+  2. Living Security (Roof, Food, Bills, Survive stuffs)

 - 💞️ I’m not looking to collaborate yet, my skills need to asscend to industry standard.